Cat Vaccines: Types, Schedules, & More [Vet-Approved Guide]

 2. Chlamydia Felis Vaccine

-The Chlamydia felis vaccine helps prevent feline chlamydial conjunctivitis.
-Chlamydia felis is the bacteria that causes feline chlamydial conjunctivitis.
-This disease targets the eyes or upper respiratory tract of a cat.
+Chlamydia felis is the bacteria that causes feline chlamydial conjunctivitis, a disease targets the eyes or upper respiratory tract of a cat.
 Left untreated, this disease can also spread to the lungs.
 This disease is often seen in kittens but cats of any age can be infected as well.

 Symptoms of chlamydia felis in cats include watery eyes, discharge from the eyes, sneezing, coughing, difficulty breathing, lack of appetite, weight loss, and fever.